Ratchet & Clank: A Crack in Time

-This game is also known as A Crack in Time in Europe and Ratchet and Clank Future 2 in Japan.
+This game is also known as A Crack in Time in Europe and Ratchet & Clank Future 2 in Japan.

 At the end of the credits for Quest for Booty, a message reading: "The Quest Continues Fall 2009" is shown.
 This indicated the planned release date for the next installment of the series.
 Ratchet continues his search for Clank, Dr. Nefarious returns as the antagonist, and the game goes into more depth about what happened to the Lombaxes.

 The story and player's perspective alternate between Ratchet and Clank; Clank's side of the story involves him fixing time at the Great Clock, solving time puzzles, as well as learning to fulfill his destined role as the Great Clock's senior caretaker.
 Clank also learns that a Zoni named Orvus had created his soul.
 Ratchet's part in the story includes meeting another Lombax named General Alister Azimuth, an elder who turns out to be unintentionally responsible for their kind's downfall as he allowed Tachyon to use the Lombaxes' technology, and is intent on taking control of the Great Clock to rectify his mistakes.
 Qwark assists Ratchet during the storyline and eventually goes alone to gather useful information for Ratchet.